As promised yesterday, here's the tutorial for making the second style of angel ornaments...

 This tutorial is for non commercial use only: you can use it for as many ornaments as you like for yourself or as gifts for friends but please don't make any for sale.
 Please feel free to borrow photos if you want to blog about this project, but remember to credit me and link back to the original source, and do not reproduce my entire tutorial on your site.
 Thanks!

 Want to make some of these ornaments to sell at craft fairs or in your Etsy shop?
-A PDF version of this tutorial is available for sale for just £3.50.
+A PDF version of this tutorial is now available.
 Easy to print, buying the PDF allows you to sell as many angels as you like as long as you make them by hand yourself and credit me as the designer on the label or in the shop listing.
 You can also use the templates to teach a sewing class if you want to.
-The Felt Angel Ornaments PDF Pattern is now available from my Big Cartel shop and from my Etsy shop.
+The Felt Angel Ornaments PDF Pattern is now available from my Big Cartel shop and as an instant download from my Etsy shop.